bangadang/stackIT/FS25/Dataengineering.md

 ### Data Marts
-- is a data model, which is ptimised for fast and efficient queries
+- is a data model, which is optimised for fast and efficient queries
 - does domain specific operations
 - presents views of the whole data warehouse
 - provides interfaces for analyzing and data mining tasks